tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/全站加速网络/缓存刷新_intl_en.md

 In the **History** section, you can query tasks by specified time period, keyword, and purge task type.
 With regard to keyword, you can only query tasks by specifying a domain name or a complete purged URL/directory:
 ![](https://main.qcloudimg.com/raw/86e00c9652a635cf0a0007172119be92.png)

-> The console can return up to 10,000 operation records at a time, which can be exported to Excel.
+>?The console can return up to 10,000 operation records at a time, which can be exported to Excel.
 If you have a high number of purge tasks, please query and export them in batches.

 ### Precautions